 After-school mentors needed!

-Once per week on Fridays from 3:30-5pm, mentors are needed to support a new partnership between West Central Community Programs and Big Brothers Big Sisters of Winnipeg.
+Once per week on Fridays from 3:30-5pm, mentors are needed to support youth in a partnership between West Central Community Programs and Big Brothers Big Sisters of Winnipeg.

 You will be matched with 1-2 mentees to provide more dedicated support to youth while program staff run the program and provide group supervision.
 There are dozens of youth in this program who could benefit from more attention and one on one time as they play in the BBBS activity space located beside the University of Winnipeg on Ellice.